infiniteloop-inc/crystal-signal/doc/README_ENGLISH.md

 **Note: Be careful when setting up a scripts to the "Executed after each alert" option.
 While issuing a new alarm from within a script is fine for button scripts, asigning such a script to "Executed after each alert" will lead to alerts rucursively creating new alerts, which probably isn't what you want.**

+## Using text to speech
+Crystal Signal Pi supports text to speech.
+By using the "speak" parameter a unique message can be set up for each alert.
+The text passed by this parameter is converted to speech on alert execution.
+The text will be handled as English, if the language setting of the Crystal Signal Pi is set to English.

 ## Using the log

 Crystal Signal Pi comes with a log containing up to 500 alert messages with the newest alert on the top.